-But, good news aside, I’ve been thinking a lot about the end of life recently.
 No, I’m not depressed or terminally ill.
 Just like you, I plan to live well beyond my life expectancy.
-Perhaps this heightened awareness of the uncertainty of life has come about due to recent events within my own circle of friends.
+Perhaps this heightened awareness of the uncertainty of life has come about due to the coronavirus and totally unrelated albeit tragic recent events within my own circle of friends.
 Sadly, I imagine you don’t have to think very long or hard to remember a friend or loved one who is no longer here.

-In the past two years, I’ve lost three friends to cancer.
+In the past few years, I’ve lost three friends to cancer.
 Another friend was recently diagnosed requiring an experimental and risky treatment.
 All are/were young and still in the prime of their lives.
 They didn’t smoke or drink to excess.
 They were just unlucky, to put it mildly.
-One day, all is well, the next day they are undergoing radiation, chemotherapy or refusing treatment altogether so that they can enjoy what little time they have left.
+One day, all was well, and the next day they were undergoing radiation, chemotherapy or refusing treatment altogether so that they could enjoy what little time they had left.
 I have a picture of one of my friends leaving the hospital with his wife and newborn baby.
-Mom and baby pushed in a wheelchair by my friend behind them while pushing his own morphine drip.
-At that point he was terminal and died a few days later.
-He held on just to see the birth of his third child whom he will never know.
+Mom and baby are pushed in a wheelchair by my friend behind them while he also pushes his own morphine drip.
+At that point, he was terminal and died a few days later.
+He held on just to see the birth of his third child, whom he will never know.

-My point in going down this morbid path is to remind us of the finiteness of life and to encourage us all to plan for the worst.
-This is where insurance – specifically life and disability insurance – can be life-altering decisions for those you leave behind.
-No one likes to think of the scenarios that require these types of coverages.
-But just in my own small network and in a short amount of time I know many families whose lives have been impacted forever by things outside of their control.
+My point in going down this morbid path is to remind us of the finiteness of life (although COVID-19 has surely made us all pause on this point lately) and to encourage us all to plan for the worst.
+This is where insurance — specifically life and disability insurance — can be life-altering decisions for those you leave behind.
+No one likes to think of the scenarios that require these types of coverage.
+But just in my own small network and in a short amount of time, I know many families whose lives have been impacted forever by things outside of their control.

 There are two general types of life insurance: term and whole/permanent life.
 Term life exists for a fixed term while whole life exists for your whole life and includes a savings component called cash value.

-- Term Life pays a guaranteed death benefit if you die during specified term of coverage ranging from 10-30 years.
-Premiums are low and fixed during the specified term, and do not build-up cash value.
+- Term life pays a guaranteed death benefit if you die during the specified term of coverage, ranging from 10 to 30 years.
+Premiums are low and fixed during the specified term and do not build up cash value.

-- Variable life is a permanent life policy with the ability to invest the underlying cash value into investment options, similar to mutual funds.
+- Variable life is a permanent life policy with the option to invest the underlying cash value into investment options, similar to mutual funds.

 - Variable universal life is a permanent life policy combining the features of both variable and universal life policies.

-I’ll use myself as an example; I am the textbook case for needing life insurance.
+I’ll use myself as an example, as I am the textbook case for needing life insurance.
 I’m in my early 40s and the sole bread-winner for my family.
 We have three young kids and a mortgage.
-My own life insurance needs analysis is hefty; three kids to send to college, retirement savings still to be saved and a mortgage to pay off.
-Oh, and don’t forget about those ongoing expenses like bread, milk, diapers, etc. The cost of diapers alone justifies its own policy.
-These needs don’t last forever though; at some point the kids will be out of diapers, educated, mortgage paid-off and retirement savings funded.
+My own life insurance needs analysis is hefty: three kids to send to college, retirement savings still to be saved and a mortgage to pay off.
+And don’t forget about those ongoing expenses like bread, milk, diapers, etc. The cost of diapers alone justifies its own policy.
+These needs don’t last forever though; at some point the kids will be out of diapers and educated, the mortgage paid off, and retirement savings funded.
 I don’t need life insurance for my entire life, just for a defined period.
 So, I’ve opted for term life insurance, which can be more efficient in some situations and more affordable than permanent or whole life insurance.